binaryage/dirac/docs/installation.md

 1. [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) installed in your Chrome Canary
 1. Dirac Runtime - a ClojureScript library installed in your page
-1. nREPL server with Dirac nREPL middleware
+1. [nREPL](https://github.com/nrepl/nrepl) server with Dirac nREPL middleware
 1. Dirac Agent - a helper server providing a proxy tunnel between the nREPL server and the Dirac Extension

+## Please be aware that nREPL library was recently moved from `org.clojure/tools.nrepl` to `nrepl/nrepl`.
+Dirac uses the new dependency since v1.3.0.
+Please refer to [release notes](https://github.com/binaryage/dirac/releases/tag/v1.3.0) to avoid unnecessary confusion.

 #### Setup Dirac Chrome Extension